There’s a growing body of research all about the benefits of sharing your bed with a partner.

 They discovered that sexually active partners were more resistant to common colds and the flu because they produced more antibodies.

-Sexual health expert, Yvonne K. Fulbright, has put it nice and neatly when she said:
+Sexual health expert, Yvonne K. Fulbright, summed it up succinctly:

 Anxiety can play havoc with your sleep, from preventing you falling asleep in the first place, to making you suffer with a restless night.

-Laying beside a loved one is great for your psychological well-being.
+Laying beside a loved one is great for your mental health.

 The skin-on-skin contact sends signals to your adrenal glands (that sit at the top of your kidneys) to stop producing cortisol.